-- 14.6 Provincial Roads 20% of the value of upgrades on provincial roads have been allowed for in the determination of the Development Charges tariffs and therefore this percentage will be allowed to be offset from Development Charges.
-The offsetting of Development Charges against the full cost of provincial road upgrades would result in an under-recovery of Development Charges for municipal roads.
-Exception is upgrades to intersections between municipal and provincial roads, where the full amount can be offset from Development Charges. - The use of Development Charges on non-motorised transport (NMT) facilities will be allowed as a functional and safe non-motorised transport (NMT) and public transport network will reduce the dependence on private motor vehicles and therefore relieve road congestion and free up capacity on the roads and intersections.
+- 14.7 The use of Development Charges on non-motorised transport (NMT) facilities will be allowed as a functional and safe non-motorised transport (NMT) and public transport network will reduce the dependence on private motor vehicles and therefore relieve road congestion and free up capacity on the roads and intersections.
 The non-motorised transport (NMT) master plan will be used as a guideline in determining which non-motorised transport (NMT) items this applies to.
-A further guiding principle is that the non-motorised transport (NMT) item must be for the benefit of multiple users/developments and/or the community as a whole and not just benefit an individual private development/small cluster of private developments. - Handling of properties with historical land use rights: If a property (especially business and industrial zoned property) has an existing zoning right, it does not necessarily mean that DCs have been paid on the full development potential of the property when such zoning was approved.
+A further guiding principle is that the non-motorised transport (NMT) item must be for the benefit of multiple users/developments and/or the community as a whole and not just benefit an individual private development/small cluster of private developments. - 14.8 Handling of properties with historical land use rights: If a property (especially business and industrial zoned property) has an existing zoning right, it does not necessarily mean that DCs have been paid on the full development potential of the property when such zoning was approved.
 A DC credit can only be granted if a DC for a specific development or building has been paid in the past, or if there are existing permanent, legal buildings (has building plan approval) on the site which service demand has already been absorbed into the bulk service networks.
 Otherwise there is no justification for granting such a credit.
-The onus to prove that DCs have been paid is on the Developer/Applicant. - Any increase of the demand of a service, such as electricity, water and sanitation, will trigger the equivalent payment of DCs, whether such property has gone through a town planning development exercise or not.
+The onus to prove that DCs have been paid is on the Developer/Applicant. - 14.9 Any increase of the demand of a service, such as electricity, water and sanitation, will trigger the equivalent payment of DCs, whether such property has gone through a town planning development exercise or not.
 Such DCs will be payable and the increase of services will not be allowed until such DCs have been paid, as provided for in Section 7 of the Norms & Standards for Water Services Authorities as allowed for by the Water Services Act as well as the NRS 069 CODE OF PRACTICE FOR RECOVERY OF CAPITAL COSTS FOR DISTRIBUTION NETWORK ASSETS as allowed for by the Electricity Regulation Act, Section 15 - 14.10 Temporary Departures: No DCs will be charged on a temporary departure application, since the impact will be of a temporary nature.
 However any further application to extend such right will trigger a DC.
 Should any upgrades be required due to the impact, even if of a temporary nature, the Developer will have to construct such upgrade at his own cost.